 The bloggers who make money aren’t always good writers.
 If you can string a sentence together, you can create a successful blog (depending of course on your topic).

-Pay attention to the details – such as your comments section
+4. You pay attention to the details – such as your comments section

 Another really important aspect of creating a popular blog is your comment section.
 I can’t believe how many blog posts I’ve wanted to comment on, only to jump ship when I realize I have to sign in via blogspot or wordpress.com.
 Don’t make your readers jump through hoops.
 Captcha is a hoop; use Akismet instead.